Curated OER

 The Adjective Alphabet

 Students paint alliteration pictures.
-For this adjectives lesson, students select an adjective and noun that begin with the same letter, for example: hairy heart, to represent in a painting.
+In this adjectives lesson plan, students select an adjective and noun that begin with the same letter, for example: hairy heart, to represent in a painting.

 Curated OER